The constant attendance allowance is only for people who are ill or disabled as a result of specific circumstances.

 Contact your regional industrial injuries disablement benefit centre for more information.
 Contact details can be found here.

-For war pension cases, including the war widows special allowance (also known as war widows special payments), contact the Service and Personnel and Veterans Agency (SPVA) for claim form WPA 0003 (CAA).
-You can call them on 0800 169 2277 or 01253 866043, or email: firstname.lastname@example.org.
+For war pension cases, including the war widows special allowance (also known as war widows special payments), contact Veterans UK for claim form WPA 0003 (CAA).
+You can call on 0808 191 4218, or email: firstname.lastname@example.org